Barry Allen: The Flash Volume 3

 In the mirror, Flash is exposed to strange visions of his mother.
 Outside, the Rogue Mirror Master tells the others that the mirror is actually a slow acting poison and they flee.
 Barry escapes the mirror confused and asks, "Where are the Mirror Lords?"
 He is then arrested by the Renegades, who realize that this was all a setup by Top to frame the Flash for his own personal gains.
 Barry is transported to a 25th-century court, while Top confronts Iris.

 The story concludes with Barry escaping the 25th century court and going after Top.
 Top reveals that the reason for all of his crimes is because Barry reopened a previously closed case.
 Barry felt that the person convicted was actually innocent.
 The person who is actually guilty of the crime is one of Top's ancestors.
 Top reveals that they do not allow anyone in the Renegades who has any ancestors with a criminal record.
 The Flash is able to beat Top, and convict the right man for murder, letting go the innocent man who was sent to prison.
 Afterward, the 25th century court and the Renegades go over the facts, realizing that the Flash was right and that their entire record of history is wrong.
-This alludes to the upcoming Flash event, Flashpoint.
-Meanwhile, a man on a Speed Force-powered motorcycle (later revealed to be a Speed Force police officer under the name of Hot Pursuit) moves through the desert and says that if Barry does not find the flashpoint, it will destroy the world.
+A man on a Speed Force-powered motorcycle (later revealed to be a Speed Force police officer under the name of Hot Pursuit) moves through the desert and says that if Barry does not find the flashpoint, it will destroy the world.
 As he continues through the desert, Speed Force lightning strikes in the distance.

 In a Green Lantern storyline, Barry becomes the latest host for the embodiment of fear, Parallax, after he joins Hal Jordan's quest of locating all of the entities who each represent aspects of the power of the emotional spectrum.
 Barry was susceptible to the entity's attacks due to his fear for Jordan's safety.
 Barry is freed after the embodiment of compassion, Proselyte, helps him remember his capability for benevolence over his fear.